mongodb/mongodb-enterprise-kubernetes/README.md

 kubectl delete mrs --all -n <namespace>
 kubectl delete msc --all -n <namespace>

-# any of the following commands must be called removing all existing mongodb resources
+# any of the following commands must be called after removing all existing mongodb resources
 kubectl delete namespace <namespace>
 kubectl delete deployment mongodb-enterprise-operator -n <namespace>
 kubectl delete crd --all